 White or buffy, blotched or speckled with buff, brown, or purple.

 Tiny and helpless, unable to raise head, and weighing about 2 ounces.

 Mammals make up the bulk of most Red-tailed Hawk meals.
 Frequent victims include voles, mice, wood rats, rabbits, snowshoe hares, jackrabbits, and ground squirrels.
 The hawks also eat birds, including pheasants, bobwhite, starlings, and blackbirds; as well as snakes and carrion.
 Individual prey items can weigh anywhere from less than an ounce to more than 5 pounds.

 Adults make a hoarse, screaming kee-eeeee-arr.
 It lasts 2-3 seconds and is usually given while soaring.
 During courtship, they also make a shrill chwirk, sometimes giving several of these calls in a row.more sounds

 About the Nest

 The female, nicknamed “Big Red” in honor of her alma mater, is slightly larger, with a darker head, nape and throat, and is banded on her right leg.
-From banding records we know she was banded in nearby Brooktondale, New York, during her first autumn in 2003, making her over nine years old.
+From banding records we know she was banded in nearby Brooktondale, New York, during her first autumn in 2003.

-The male, nicknamed “Ezra” after the co-founder of Cornell University, is banded on his left leg.
-He’s a bit smaller and has golden-tawny feathers on his face and head, and a paler neck than the female.
-He is at least seven years old and was first banded in 2006 as an adult bird on Judd Falls Road near the Cornell campus.
+Big Red’s former mate, named Ezra after the co-founder of Cornell University, died in March 2017 (read about his legacy here).
+He and Big Red had raised successful broods every year from 2012–2016.
+He was a bit smaller and had golden-tawny feathers on his face and head.
+He also had a paler neck than the female.
+He was first banded in 2006 as an adult bird on Judd Falls Road near the Cornell campus.